-8.2.1 In order to achieve this, the Council have appointed 4 Scrutiny Committees which between them will:
+8.2.1 IThe Council has appointed four Scrutiny Committees which between them will:

-- (a) review or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions whether by the Cabinet or another part of the Council; - (b) make reports or recommendations to the Council or the Cabinet in connection with the discharge of any functions; - (c) consider any matter which affects the Council's area or its inhabitants; and - (d) exercise the right to call in for reconsideration decisions made but not yet implemented by the Cabinet and Officers. - 8.2.2 Role, Scope and Membership.
+- (a) review or scrutinise decisions made or actions taken in connection with the discharge of any of the functions of the Executive, whether by Cabinet or an ; an individual or body exercising those functions under delegated powers; - (b) make reports or recommendations to the Council or the Cabinet in connection with the discharge of any functions; - (c) consider any matter which affects the Council's area or its inhabitants; and - (d) exercise the right to call in of decisions made but not yet implemented by the Cabinet and Officers in accordance with the Council's rules in relation to call-in. - 8.2.2 Role, Scope and Membership.
 The role, scope and Membership of the Scrutiny Committees are described in the table below:

 Committee Membership Role and Scope Performance and Overview Scrutiny - 9 - Up to 5 co- opted To scrutinise the ongoing performance of all Council services, ensuring that the Cabinet is held to account.
-To scrutinise the Council's delivery against its corporate objectives, corporate risks and to conduct budget monitoring for all People Scrutiny - 9 - Up to 5 co- opted services.
-To scrutinise policy and services delivered to adults, children and young people that promotes their health, education and wellbeing Place Scrutiny - 9 - Up to 5 co- opted To scrutinise policy and services delivered to residents that promotes community safety and well-being and supports sustainable, resilient communities.
+To scrutinise the Council's delivery against its corporate objectives, corporate risks and to conduct budget monitoring for all services.
+People Scrutiny - 9 - Up to 5 co- opted To scrutinise policy and services delivered to adults, children and young people that promotes their health, education and well-being Place Scrutiny - 9 - Up to 5 co- opted To scrutinise policy and services delivered to residents that promotes community safety and well-being and supports sustainable, resilient communities.
 To ensure that policy and services are responsive to the needs of businesses and visitors and promote economic activity.
 Public Services Scrutiny - 9 - Up to 5 co- opted To constructively challenge (where powers allow) the work and effectiveness of strategic partnerships (including the Public Service Board) and other public service providers to ensure public accountability of collaborative services, value for money and improved outcomes for people in Monmouthshire.
 To influence the decisions, policy and practice of public service providers by gathering evidence to make recommendations on effective multi-agency action to improve public service delivery to carry out other functions in relation to the board that are imposed on it by the Act.